brookshu/custom-object-detector/tutorial.md

 This code takes three arguments with `argparse`: a path to the directory with .json files from Labelme, a path to an output directory, and the path to [labels.txt](https://github.com/brookshu/custom-object-detector/blob/49152dd56aaeee393c6a864a248bc40bd2345d9d/labels.txt), which should have a list of the classes you are using.

-Example run:
+Example run code:
 ```
 python3 /Users/brookshu/Documents/convert_labelme.py /Users/brookshu/Desktop/annotate/ /Users/brookshu/Desktop/annotate_output --labels /Users/brookshu/Documents/labels.txt
 ```

-Output should be a [folder](https://github.com/brookshu/custom-object-detector/tree/9725705cff8a98b8b320a7b6a507d6602bbb3dab/annotations) with annotations.json file and Visualization and JPEGImages directory.
+The output should be a [folder](https://github.com/brookshu/custom-object-detector/tree/9725705cff8a98b8b320a7b6a507d6602bbb3dab/annotations) with annotations.json file in addition to two directories called Visualization and JPEGImages.
 Visualizations should contain JPEGs of each image with the polygons you annotated around the objects as well as the class name (see image below).
+You can use these images to make sure your polygons and labels look correct.
 JPEGImages should just be a folder with each image as a JPEG and no annotations.

 ![image of bus, three people, and a car, objects visualized](images/img26_visualization.jpg)